ninapavlich/sitecomber/README.md

 Once deployed, you can configure the crawling settings by going here: https://<replace-with-app-name>.herokuapp.com/admin/

 The default admin username is 'admin' and the default admin password is 'sitecomber'.
-You can update the password by going here: https://<replace-with-app-name>.herokuapp.com/admin/auth/user/1/password/
+MAKE SURE to update the password by going here: https://<replace-with-app-name>.herokuapp.com/admin/auth/user/1/password/

 Note that if you are parsing a large site, you will probably need to upgrade your database instance in the Heroku admin panel.
 The free database allows for up to 10000 rows.